Angry Birds (video game): Reception

-According to Rovio, players logged more than 5 million hours of game time each day across all platforms, with the series having 200 million monthly active users, as of May 2012.
-In November 2010, Digital Trends stated that "with 36 million downloads, Angry Birds is one of the most mainstream games out right now".
+In November 2010, Digital Trends stated that "with 36 million downloads, Angry Birds is one of the most mainstream games out right now."
 MSNBC's video game news blog has written that "[n]o other game app comes close" to having such a following.
-The Christian Science Monitor has remarked, "Angry Birds has been one of the great runaway hits of 2010".
+The Christian Science Monitor has remarked, "Angry Birds has been one of the great runaway hits of 2010."
 In December 2010, in honor of the one-year anniversary of the release of Angry Birds, Rovio Mobile announced that the game had been downloaded 50 million times, with more than 12 million on iOS devices and 10 million on Android.
-By January 2014, the Angry Birds series had reached 2 billion downloads, including Angry Birds, Angry Birds Seasons, Angry Birds Rio, Angry Birds Space, Angry Birds Star Wars I and II, and Angry Birds Go!
-On Christmas Day 2011 alone, 6.5 million copies of the various Angry Birds games were downloaded across all supported platforms.

-In the history of the Apple App Store, Angry Birds holds the record for most days at the top of the Paid Apps chart, having spent a total of 275 days at the No.1 position; Angry Birds Rio has been No.1 for a total of 23 days, ranking ninth on the list.
+In the history of the Apple App Store, Angry Birds holds the record for most days at the top of the Paid Apps chart, having spent a total of 275 days at the no. 1 position; Angry Birds Rio has been no. 1 for a total of 23 days, ranking ninth on the list.
 In Apple's "iTunes Rewind" list of the most popular iTunes Store media for 2011, Angry Birds was the top-selling paid iPhone/iPod app on the App Store and its free version was the fourth-most downloaded.
 The game's two special-edition versions, Angry Birds Seasons and Angry Birds Rio, were also ranked in the top 10 for paid iPhone/iPod apps, while its iPad-exclusive Angry Birds HD versions were the top-selling and top-downloaded iPad apps for the year.
-Mattel also made a few board games based on the app.
-These were called Angry Birds: Knock on Wood, Angry Birds: On Thin Ice, and Angry Birds: Mega Smash.

 Awards

-In February 2010, Angry Birds was a nominee for the "Best Casual Game" award at the 6th annual International Mobile Gaming Awards in Barcelona, Spain.
+In February 2010, Angry Birds was a nominee for the "Best Casual Game" award at the sixth annual International Mobile Gaming Awards in Barcelona, Spain.
 In September 2010, IGN named Angry Birds as the fourth best iPhone game of all time.
 In April 2011, Angry Birds won both the "Best Game App" and "App of the Year" at the UK Appy Awards.
 At the 2011 Webby Awards, Angry Birds was awarded "Best Game for Handheld Devices".

-At the 14th Annual Interactive Achievement Awards (later known as the D.I.C.E.
-Awards), Angry Birds HD won "Casual Game of the Year", and was also nominated for "Outstanding Innovation in Gaming" and "Game of the Year".
-It is the first mobile app game in the ceremony's history to be nominated for "Game of the Year".
+At the 14th Annual Interactive Achievement Awards (now known as the D.I.C.E.
+Awards), Angry Birds HD was awarded with "Casual Game of the Year", and also received nominations for "Outstanding Innovation in Gaming" and "Game of the Year".
+It is the first mobile game in the ceremony's history to be nominated for "Game of the Year".